 - To place a call on exclusive hold,

-- 1. Press HOLD twice.
+- 1. While on the call, press HOLD twice.

 - To retrieve exclusive hold,

 - 1. Press line button of held call (with flashing light),

-- -OR-

-press TAP (if station does not have line appearance).
+- -OR- press TAP (if station does not have line appearance).

 - To place a call on directed station hold,

-- 1. Answer call.

-- 2. Press INTERCOM.
+- 1. While on the call, press INTERCOM.

-- 3. Dial 90.
+- 2. Dial 90.

-- 4. Dial extension number of station to receive held call.
+- 3. Dial extension number of station to receive held call.

-- 5. Hang up.
+- 4. Hang up.

 - To retrieve a held call at another station,

 - 1. Press INTERCOM.

 - 2. Dial #90.

 - 3. Dial extension number of station to receive held call.

-- 4. Answer call.

 Often, you will have more than one call on hold at your station.
-You know you can retrieve the last call placed on hold simply by pressing TAP; however, if you do not have line appearance for a line on which another call is holding, the system provides a way for you to access that call before servicing the last call you placed on hold.
+You know that you can retrieve the last call placed on hold simply by pressing TAP; however, if you do not have line appearance for a line on which another call is holding, the system provides a way for you to access that call before servicing the last call that you placed on hold.